spiashko/blaze-persistence-graphql-demo/README.md

 ## How to use it?

+* run `doxker-compose up -d` (will not work on windows https://github.com/docker-library/postgres/issues/435)
-Just run `mvn spring-boot:run` and navigate to http://localhost:8080/graphiql where you can run your GraphQL queries.
+* run `mvn spring-boot:run`
+* navigate to http://localhost:8080/graphiql where you can run your GraphQL queries.

+notes:

 You will see that the queries exposed there use the GraphQL Relay spec to implement pagination through cursors.
 You can take a look at the generated queries to further understand what happens or you take a look into the [documentation](https://persistence.blazebit.com/documentation/core/manual/en_US/index.html#anchor-keyset-pagination) for more information on the topic.